Cord blood and transplant

 Q. How far ahead of my due date do I need to contact a public cord blood bank about donating umbilical cord blood?

-A. Ideally, you should contact your cord blood bank between your 28th and 34th weeks of pregnancy.
+A. Ideally, you should contact your cord blood bank after the start of your 28th week of pregnancy.
 If you are still in the early stages of your pregnancy, please contact your cord blood bank or return to BeTheMatch.org/cord when you reach your 28th week of pregnancy.

 Q. Does it cost me anything to donate cord blood?